Innovative Strategies in Cancer Treatment

 AOA: This activity has been planned and implemented in accordance with the essential areas and policies of the American Osteopathic Association (AOA).
 Des Moines University is accredited by the AOA and approves this live activity for a maximum of 2.5 hours of AOA Category 2-A CME credits.

-IBON: Des Moines University Continuing Medical Education (provider #112) is approved by the Iowa Board of Nursing as an accredited provider.
-This program has been reviewed and approved for 3.0 continuing education contact hours.
-Nurses must attend the entire activity to receive credit.
+IBON: Des Moines University Continuing Medical Education is Iowa Board of Nursing approved provider #112.
+This live activity has been reviewed and approved for 3.0 continuing education contact hours.
+No partial credit awarded.

 Other: This live activity is designated for 2.50 AMA PRA Category 1 Credits™.